Summer Paradise: Music video

 On December 12, 2011, a music video was posted onto the band's official website.
 K'Naan was featured in the song of this video.
 The video features shots of the "Get Your Heart On Tour!" and scenes of the band in Barbados and of the band vocalist Pierre Bouvier on beaches.
 K'naan does not appear in this video, however, his vocals remains.

 The band wrote a message for the fans, about the video:

 "Once again, Australia is ahead of the curve!
 They are the first country in the world to release Summer Paradise as a single off Get Your Heart On! and we couldn't be more excited!
 This is one of our favorite songs off the album and we can't wait for everyone to hear it.
 The sun and warm weather are coming to OZ and we really hope this song will be a part of your summer and put a smile on your face.
 We had so much fun on our last Australian visit that we decided to make a special "OZ Tour" video for our fans down under and around the world.
 We hope you will enjoy it and that it will bring back good memories if you were at the shows!
 We had a blast with you guys and can't wait to come back!
 For all our fans around the world, don't worry...
 "Summer Paradise" will be coming to your country really soon!
 We plan on releasing the song worldwide and film another video as well.
 We will let you know as soon as we have more details.
 Thanks for all your support and can't wait to see you all on tour in 2012!."

 An official video featuring Sean Paul was shot in Barbados, mainly on the beaches of Bathsheba where rocks are eroded by the sea as well as Cherry Tree Hill for the golfing scenes.
 Some shots were also taken in a Rum Shack where they are playing dominos.
+In the music video, there are shots of several locals from Barbados and appearances of many pretty "gals", among them Jessica Williams and Estefania.
 The band is posting some sneaks peeks at the video all weekend long, posting photos from the video shoot.

 The second version of the video, premiered on March 29, 2012.
 The video features Bouvier enjoying the sunset and strums his guitar while his bandmates either lie in the sand or take a dip in the ocean.
 A third version of the video was released on June 11, 2013, featuring MKTO.

 On May 6, 2013, a version of the song featuring Taka of One OK Rock was released on YouTube via Warner Music Japan channel.
 The music video depicts a footage of Simple Plan performing on PunkSpring Festival 2013 in Japan with Taka present on stage.
 The scene was also interchange with the bands traveling around Tokyo.

-In the music video, there are shots of several locals from Barbados and appearances of many pretty "gals", among them Jessica Williams and Estefania.